Li-Heng-LH/FreeMarkerForVelocity/README.md

 Unable to:
 1. Cannot identify color #
 2. Cannot parse to use built-in's
 3. foreach cannot parse to list
+4. parse calling of macro

 Able to:
 1. Parse if else quite well
 2. comments parsed well
 3. set parse to assign
 4. remove the $ sign well
+5. parse macro file
 &nbsp;

 &nbsp;